patrinoua/cool_fut/README.md

 ### Built with React Native

 A nice looking UI, where the customer can update their details.
-The customer is able to see the following data + edit the data
+The customer is able to see and edit the following data

 - First name
 - Last name
 - Passport number